inaka/canillita/README.md

 ### Introduction
 **Canillita** is a RESTful API that allow us to manage `news` by `newspaper` and every time a `news item` is created it gets notified to the listeners.

+### Tests
+You can run the tests executing `make tests` in the root folder of the app.

 ### The Server
 In order to execute this application you need to execute the following commands: